Columbia Child Custody Lawyer

 Your judge might also consider additional factors, like the child’s age and the parent’s ability to spend time with the children.

-What is the Most Common Child Custody in Missouri?
+What Is the Most Common Child Custody in Missouri?

 Court systems in the state of Missouri believe the best interests of the child is spending equal time with both of their parents.
 This can vary based on the factors presented in a specific case, but most commonly the courts tend to lean to the 50/50 joint custody rights for each parent.
 To have sole custody of the child, the parent needs to prepare documentation showcasing why the other parent is a potential threat to the child's well being.

-Exploring the Five Types of Custody Orders in Missouri
+Five Types of Custody Orders in Missouri

 Between joint and sole custody, there are five variations of custody that could be decided on using Missouri custody laws: